 "What Should I Do?"

 Let me go back to the major manufacturer of fiberglass kayaks mentioned earlier.
 They sell their kayaks for about $4,000.
 People complain about this price, but it is actually very reasonable.
 Considering all the costs of production, marketing and overhead such as rent, utilities, insurance and retirement, this is just enough to provide a modest living to the folks building the boats.
 They have an established reputation, have refined their production process and that is the price that works for them.

 Today when I looked on EBay and searched for "wood kayak."
 I found several brand new strip-built kayaks available for just under $4,000.
 These are made somewhere in Asia.
 They look quite nice.
 In fact I'm quite sure they are building from my design without my permission.
 I can't vouch for the quality of construction, but hey, it looks good online.

 Do you think it makes sense to try to compete with fiberglass or Asian labor based on price?
 Do you think you can make an individually hand crafted kayak more quickly than someone can throw fiberglass in a mold or for a lower labor cost than a villager in Thailand?
 Even the simplest wooden kayak will take more than 40 hours to build to quality level that is viable on the market.
 If you think you can be anywhere near the same price, where are you cutting corners to keep the price so low?
 What is it that you will offer that makes your boat something that someone else wants to buy?

-I really don't know what you should do, but if you are serious about it, you need to sit down and have a good long think about how you are going about it.
-I'm not talking about dreams about how beautiful your boats will be, but cold hard thoughts about how the whole deal will work.
+I really don't know what you should do, but if you are serious about it, you need to sit down and have a good long hard think about how you are going about it.
+I'm not talking about dreams about how beautiful your boats will be, but serious rational thoughts about how the whole deal will work.
 What is it you are trying to accomplish.
 It is perfectly OK to make a few boats and sell them cheap, but this isn't going to make money.
 Don't give up your day job.